openeducation/websecurity/README.md

 # Web Security
-This repo contains simple web apps for presention
+This repo contains simple web apps for presention.
+Don't use this code.
+It has security issues, by design.